 Attend Ram Orientation and apply for a Living Learning Community to ease your transition to campus.

-First Year Seminar Abroad: A 3-day on campus, 10-day abroad program; cohort meets weekly on campus into fall term.
+First Year Seminar Abroad: A three-day on-campus, 10-day abroad program.
+Cohort meets weekly on campus into fall term.

-Bridge Scholars Program: A first-year, 8-week, 6-credit residential option; primarily for first-generation students.
+Bridge Scholars Program: A first-year, eight-week, 6-credit residential option, primarily for first-generation students.

 First Summer